 And then the Grand Tour finally came to a conclusion.
 31 days, 5 flights, 14 countries, 21 cities, 26 trains, and more than 3000 miles / 5000 kilometers traversed without counting air travel.
+(Click here to see the final railpass at the end of the journey.)
 It was the trip of a lifetime and a deserving inclusion as the modern version of the old aristocratic Grand Tour.
 Packing so much sightseeing into a month's worth of travel was a physically grueling exercise that took a real toll on my body.
 I was awake before 6:00 am most mornings to catch early trains and didn't stop to rest until about 8:00 pm most nights.
 That's tough to do for a single day and nothing short of murderous when following the same scheduling for weeks at a time, especially when sleeping in a different location almost every night.
 I lost a significant amount of weight on this trip from all of the hiking with a heavy backpack, and I finally realized after about ten days that I had to slow down somewhat or I was going to ruin my health.
 Fortunately the rewards for traveling were worth the hardships, as I was able to visit innumerable places that I had read about in my many years of history classes.
 I saw most of the major cities contained within the former Holy Roman Empire and the Habsburg domains, then concluded by visiting the western half of Scandinavia.
 Having Liz along with me for the last ten days made the trip so much more fun, and I'm glad that we were able to share the experience together.

 I'm going to close out this section with a series of selfies taken along the way that I sent back to my family as I traveled.
 If you've read through all of the other sections up to this point - and if you have, I'm seriously impressed - you'll recognize many of these stops along the way.
 Think of it as a way of looking back and remembering a few of the best stops along the journey.